Alex Albrecht

 Alexander Jennings Albrecht (born August 14, 1976) is an American television personality, actor and podcaster.
 He is known for co-hosting the former G4techTV television program The Screen Savers, an hour-long computer and technology variety show, as well as the weekly podcast Diggnation and the weekday podcast The Totally Rad Show on the Revision3 network.
 On July 15, 2008, he released his new podcast/website Project Lore, all about World of Warcraft.
 Albrecht has expressed a penchant for dressing up as characters from Street Fighter, most recently appearing as Guile.
-He is the Head of Original Programming at Caffeine.
+He was the Head of Original Programming at Caffeine.

 Early life

-Albrecht is the son of Dr. Mark Albrecht, former President of ILS, and Kathe Hicks Albrecht, past president and director of the Visual Resources Association, curator at American University in Washington, DC.
+Albrecht is the son of Dr. Mark Albrecht, former President of ILS, and Kathe Hicks Albrecht, past president and director of the Visual Resources Association, curator at American University in Washington, D.C.
 Alex went to elementary school at Burgundy Farm Country Day School, and graduated from American University with a degree in computer science.
 He was a member of the Delta Chi fraternity.
-While at college Albrecht was a male cheerleader, with ambitions of becoming a professional mascot.
+While at college Albrecht was a cheerleader, with ambitions of becoming a professional mascot.